-When we hear "temple of God," we usually think about the Old Testament place of worship in Jerusalem that was destroyed in the 1st century.
+When we hear the phrase "The Temple of God" we usually think about the Old Testament place of worship in Jerusalem that was destroyed in the 1st century.
 Although historically correct, there is a much deeper meaning that Christians should understand about God's temple and its importance to our spiritual growth.